Treatment for vision problems

 If routine testing indicates that you have a refractive error, conventional treatment calls for wearing corrective glasses or contact lenses, and, in rare cases having corrective surgery.
 Almost two-thirds of the population wear corrective lenses, and that number increases markedly after the age of 65.

 Conventional treatment for disorders such as short-sightedness, long-sightedness and astigmatism typically relies on corrective prescription lenses.
 Disorders such as cataracts, glaucoma, macular degeneration and retinal detachment require advanced medical and surgical treatments.
 Enormous progress in eye surgery has been made over the past few decades.
 Many people with eye problems previously felt to be untreatable now enjoy improved eyesight and an improved quality of life.
-This applies to individuals of every age, from infants to pensioners!
+This applies to individuals of every age, from infants to older people.

 To treat short-sightedness your optician will usually prescribe lenses to focus visual images correctly on the retina.
 Depending on the specifics of your eye examination, you may have a choice between wearing conventional spectacles and contact lenses.